insect-biome-atlas/coidb/README.md

   the BOLD BIN.
 With `full`, a consensus is applied by taking into account the parent lineages at each rank, so starting with all labels from kingdom->species, then kingdom->genus etc.
+* The `--consensus_exclude_missing_data` argument modifies calculation of taxonomic consensus for BOLD bins by ignoring labels with missing data.
+This means that taxonomic labels with `_X` are ignored.
+This can help resolve taxonomies but can also lead to biases.
 * The `--vsearch-identity` argument specifies the identity threshold to use when clustering sequences with vsearch.
 The default is `1.0` meaning sequences are clustered at 100% identity.